kiba/Writings/for_science/chp10_wine_and_dine.md

 [i]Then again, maybe not.[/i]

-"High on our list are of course, Generals," Kobayashi said. "preferably from Japan if possible for the cultural compatibility, but I am open to generals from other culture.
+"High on our list are of course, generals," Kobayashi said. "preferably from Japan if possible for the cultural compatibility, but I am open to generals from other culture.
 There's other expertise we need to import as well, such as the ancestral couple's engineering expertise.
 We can get them up to speed on our education system."

 "So many changes in so many short time," number one commented.
 "Too fast."